Plsr/website-next/content/posts/small-world.md

 Growing up, I thought the world is huge.
 There are 7.8 billion people on this planet and I only knew a few of them.
 But really, the world is kind of small.
 Reaching out to people you think of as unreachable becomes easier once you know a few people.
 An example: Paul Graham.

 Pretty well known in business, seems unreachable.
-However, Gigs was part of the Y Combinator, so chances are our founders know Graham.
+However, Gigs was part of Y Combinator, so chances are our founders know Graham.
 So this would make him a 2nd level connection for me:

 `me -> our founders -> Paul Graham`

-(not sure if they actually know him, but if not, they definitely know someone how does.
+(not sure if they actually know him, but if not, they definitely know someone who does.
 This would make him a 3rd level connection)

 Let's get a little more ambitious, even: Barack Obama.